unparalleled-js/docs-1/docs/connectors/iterable.md

     </tr>
     <tr>
       <td>API key</td>
-      <td>Generate an API key for this account over <a href='https://app.iterable.com/settings/apiKeys'>here</a></td>
+      <td>Generate an API key for this account <a href='https://app.iterable.com/settings/apiKeys'>here</a></td>
     </tr>
   </tbody>
 </table>

 ### Generating an API key
-1. After logging into Iterable, head over to the “Integrations” tab in the top navigation bar.
+1. After logging into Iterable, head over to the “Integrations” tab in the top navigation bar and click on the API key option in the dropdown.

 ![Navigating to API key settings](~@img/iterable/apiKeyNav1.png)

-2. Select API keys and you’ll be brought to the view where you can generate a new API key for your Workato connector.
+2. You’ll be brought to the view where you can generate a new API key for your Workato connector.

 ![Navigating to API key settings](~@img/iterable/apiKeyNav2.png)

 3. Generate a Standard API key and give it a meaningful name.
-Here, we gave it the name, Workato-demo.
+Here, we gave it the name, 'Workato-demo'.
 After this is done, simply provide the same key to the connector and you should be able to make a successful connection.

 ### Generating System webhooks
 1. Head over to the Iterable connector in Workato.
 Under the top navigation bar, select “tools” and select “connector SDK” from the dropdown.